 Reading the above might give the impression that it’s all easy and no effort.
 Spoiler alert: that’s not always the case.
 I’ve failed many times.
 And there’s also instances where I put in more effort.
 For example, when I’ve received some seeds as a gift.
 Or when I’ve bought seeds from very specific/special plants.
 Some seeds are more delicate than others and need a little TLC to get them started in life.
 In that case, I will definitely focus on trying to get the germination rate as high as possible.
 I’ll even consider buying seed-raising mix.
 In all these cases it can make sense to invest some time, effort and money to ensure success.

 Although I made an (arbitrary) distinction between simple and complex methods of sowing, rather I’d hope you can see it as a sliding scale.
 Keep it simple to get started.
 Adding more complexity later on in your growing career, and when necessary of course!

 Now go get yourself some garden seeds!

 With this post I hopefully planted a little seed in your head.
 To buy garden seeds should never be the same for you again.
-A lot of info, yet basically all you have to remember is: diversity, diversity, diversity!
-Diversity in seeds for the same plant species.
-Growing many different plants, sourcing the seeds from diverse places and as locally as possible etc.
+A lot of info, yet basically all you have to remember is: diversity, diversity, diversity.
+Diversity with regards to seeds for the same plant species.
+Diversity by growing a lot of different plants.
+And, by sourcing the seeds from diverse places and as locally as possible!